Line Chart¶

 Basic example.
 Let us first create a basic line chart showing the cosine function.

-The following example shows how only the charts["data"]
+The following example shows how only the charts["data"] attribute is required to draw the line chart.

 _ = LineChart(